-Owners and operators who have vessels transiting the region are strongly encouraged to register their movements with MSCHOA to improve their security and reduce the risk of attacks or capture.
-Additionally, the “Best Management Practices for Protection against Somalia Based Piracy” (BMP) and further information about combating piracy, and what action to take should they come under attack, can be downloaded.
+Owners and operators who have vessels transiting the region are strongly encouraged to register with MSCHOA VRS, before reaching our vessel registration area to improve their security and reduce the risk of attacks or capture.
+Additionally, EU NAVFOR fully supports the Best Management Practices for Protection against Somalia Based Piracy (BMP).
+The BMPs can be downloaded here.

 Further initiatives as Group Transits, that co-ordinate vessels to transit together through the IRTC, enable military forces to “sanitise” the area.
 Based on our voluntary registration scheme, EU NAVFOR conducts a daily risk assessment process leading to identify particularly vulnerable shipping and co-ordinate appropriated protection arrangements, either from within own forces or through other forces in the region.
 EU NAVFOR also conducts focused operations aimed at achieving specific effects within a given area or time window.
 By concentrating forces, EU NAVFOR can provide influence, deterrence and insight into legitimate activities, and thereby co-ordinate better future activities to deter piracy and armed robbery at sea, and thus reassure legitimate seafarers.